circleci/circleci-docs/jekyll/_cci2/api-job-trigger.md

 ## Conditionally Running Jobs With the API

-The next example demonstrates a configuration for building docker images with `setup_remote_docker` only for builds that should be deployed.
+The next example demonstrates a configuration for building Docker images with `setup_remote_docker` only for builds that should be deployed.

 ```yaml
 version: 2